AmirrezaSLH/UniversityofTehran_IndustrialEng_OR2_2021/README.md

 # UniversityofTehran_IndustrialEng_OR2_2021
-This Files are samples that were used in TA class
+These Files are samples that were used in TA class